How we began

 Where we do it

-The Humanity Hub is situated on the ground floor of the Community Chest Building at 82 Bree Street and is open beneficiaries by appointment on Mondays and Thursdays from 8.30–3.
+The Humanity Hub is situated at 66 Newmarket street, Woodstock 7925 and is open to beneficiaries by appointment on Mondays and Thursdays from 8.30–3.
 This is the address at which we accept donations of clothing, shoes, toiletries, non-perishable food, and any other household items.

-We are so grateful to Community Chest for accommodating us in their premises.
+We are so grateful to Swindon Property for accommodating us in their premises.

 PARTNERS AND SUPPORTERS